 The Reconciliation of 1042-S Forms are the IRS' Focus for the Upcoming Certifications

 The Qualified Intermediary (QI) Agreement is concluded between the Internal Revenue Service (IRS) and non-U.S. banks.
 It includes, in particular, provisions for customer documentation and for the withholding and payment of U.S. withholding tax due on income from U.S. securities.
-It also specifies how the banks, which now act as Qualified Intermediaries (QIs), process the aggregated tax information from the upstream depository institutions (so-called received 1042-S forms) and transmit it to the IRS (so-called issued 1042-S forms).
+It also specifies how the banks, which now act as Qualified Intermediaries (QIs), process the aggregated tax information from the upstream custodian (so-called received 1042-S forms) and transmit it to the IRS (so-called issued 1042-S forms).

 Are you prepared for this?
 Are you already performing a reconciliation that can be provided to the IRS for review and reconciliation against their data?
 At many institutions, we see that the reconciliation is performed manually, which leads to inherent errors when there are often over 100 forms to be analyzed.
 This manual execution is challenging for many banks and can be very time consuming with sometimes millions of individual payments.